 The excitement and anticipation of climbing onto an aeroplane for a weekend of new experiences with an old friend has its own unique thrill.
 Here, in the space between leaving and arriving, I find a moment of calm in which to begin to piece together the past few weeks.
 The anniversary of my mother’s death … More A Year Has Passed…

 More cupcake art… a celebration of my beloved and much-missed mother

 My mother’s favourite author was Ursula K. Le Guin.
-After many years of dreaming of it, she finally wrote a letter to ‘her Ursula’, expressing how important her writing had been to her, and she received a brief but delightful, and heartfelt, reply.
-I stumbled across it when I was back in South Africa for my mother’s … More Facing the Shadows
+After many years of dreaming of it, she finally wrote a letter to ‘her Ursula’, expressing how important her writing had been to her, and she received a brief – but delightful and heartfelt – reply.
+I stumbled across it when I was back in South Africa for … More Facing the Shadows

 I had what felt like an enormously important dream last night.
 I had been reading a book called ‘Motherless Daughters’ before going to sleep, and I was clearly trying to resolve some of the issues it raised for me, but I am grateful for the gentle way my mind went about this process.

 I tried to be disciplined tonight, and study my PRINCE2 (PRojects IN Controlled Environments) foundation coursework, which I have put aside for months but am running out of time to get through before my exam.
 I tried to shut off distractions and find my old concentration, but while I got through two modules I haven’t retained a single … More It Goes Away

 I stumbled across this Skype conversation with my mother from quite a number of years ago, which I had emailed to myself to keep safe, and subsequently forgotten I still had (though I remembered the conversation itself well).
 I grasp at all these memories, wanting to remember her voice, her smell, and her writing, and … More Captured Conversations